Destinations AI Logo

 Step into an emerald utopia, where the manicured horticulture dances with the wind, and symphonies of chirping birds merge into the soft rustle of leaves, creating a tranquil soundtrack for your leisurely stroll.
 Meandering pathways lead to idyllic ponds, shimmering like a mirror of cyan amongst the neat tiers of vibrant flora.

 This urban haven offers peace, but it’s not a retreat from Pudong—it’s a reimagining.
-Each nook whispers tales of ancient design fused with modern architecture, thoughts of a city charged ahead, but never forgetting its roots.
-An authentic glimpse into Pudong’s transformative journey that each visitor, whether a global trotter or a memory-archivist, should experience.
+Each nook whispers tales of ancient design fused with modern architecture, thoughts of a city charged ahead but never forgetting its roots.
+It is an authentic glimpse into Pudong’s transformative journey that each visitor, whether a global trotter or a memory-archivist, should experience.

-As your lungs fill with the freshest air this metropolis has to offer, remember, this isn’t an escape, it’s a rendezvous between the old soul and the new heart of Pudong.
+As your lungs fill with the freshest air this metropolis has to offer, remember: This isn’t an escape; it’s a rendezvous between the old soul and the new heart of Pudong.
 So, tread the verdant path less travelled.
-Because the wild whisper of adventure within the concrete jungle awaits your footsteps at the Lujiazui Central Green Space.
+The wild whisper of adventure within the concrete jungle awaits your footsteps at the Lujiazui Central Green Space.

 Address: Chine, Shanghai, Pudong, Lujiazui, 陆家嘴环路717号 邮政编码: 200086